Iz-HaruVN/force-Vibrant-Visuals-for-unsupported-device/README.md

 # tutorial to force Vibrant Visuals on unsupported device (for Android and Windows)
+## ⚠️ Disclaimer

+This project is provided **for educational and personal use only**.
+It is **not affiliated with, endorsed, or supported by Mojang, Microsoft, or any related entity**.

+By using any information, instructions, or tools from this repository, you acknowledge that:

+- You may be violating the **Minecraft End User License Agreement (EULA)** or other applicable terms of service.
+- The authors and contributors of this repository **take no responsibility** for any damage, account bans, data loss, or legal issues that may arise.
+- **No modified game files, cracked versions, or copyrighted assets** from Minecraft are distributed here.
+- You use the information **at your own risk**.

+If you want to enjoy Minecraft with all features officially, please purchase and play the game on supported devices.

 ## Tutorial for:
 - **[Android](https://github.com/Iz-HaruVN/force-Vibrant-Visuals-for-unsupported-device/tree/main?tab=readme-ov-file#android)**
 - **[Windows](https://github.com/Iz-HaruVN/force-Vibrant-Visuals-for-unsupported-device/tree/main?tab=readme-ov-file#windows)**